 To begin to describe what life at Big White Ski Resort is like, you have to imagine living in a ski village that accommodates over 16,600 people with some of the world’s best skiing and riding terrain all around you.
-The village is a world class winter community with recreational facilities that include a skating rink, a tube park, swimming pools, and many restaurants and bars.
+The village is a world class winter community with recreational facilities that include a skating rink, a tube park, cross country ski and snowshoe trails, and many restaurants and bars.
 Staff can also enjoy a variety of activities specially designed just for them.
 A season at Big White could be the time of your life!

 Cost of Living

 The average entry level job at Big White has a starting wage of $9.20 - $11.00 per hour and most staff work from 32 to 40 hours per week.